 At any rate, not much later came college, then another degree, family, jobs and multiple moves.
 All the comics were gone with the exception of a few issues of Spider-Women.
 Being at a different point in my life over thirty five years later, I thought “why not buy back some of the ‘ole man’s comics?”
 I started doing some searching on eBay.
 Sometime after I got back up off the floor (after recovering from the shock of current prices) I started putting together a want list – which kept gravitating more and more towards pre-code Good Girl covers.

 All the comics pictured here I own (unless asterisked as sold) with images from the actual collection.
-I promised my wife I wouldn’t go over two boxes, so I won’t be adding many more.
-But the idea is an “electronic storage” for my collection that I can access from anywhere.
+The idea is an “electronic storage” for my collection that I can access from anywhere.
 And I’ve included some background about the comic and links or .PDFs to whole comic scans when publicly available.